All Episodes

 The latitude is 40.868 degrees above the equator.

-It's the same with Mars, and we've done that.
+You can do the same with Mars, and we've done that.

-The cosine of that latitude is exactly the same as the tangent of the face-on-Mars latitude.
+The cosine of that latitude is exactly the same as the tangent of the face on Mars latitude.

-So the tangent of one is the cosine of the other on two separate worlds, and they both represent the same man-lion fusion.
+So the tangent of one is the cosine of the other on two separate worlds, and they both represent the same man-lion fusion, hominid feline symbology, linked by a mathematical matrix which has one chance in 7,000 of being an accident.

 You just do that by dividing the precision of the numbers of degrees and minutes that you have, you know, measure the latitude of each object.

-So, that was what drove me to really explore.
+So that was what drove me to really explore.

-When that number fell out, the tangent of Cydonia is equal to the cosine of Giza, I said, wait a minute.
+When that number fell out, that the tangent of Sidonia is equal to the cosine of Giza.

 That was where I began looking at what I called the terrestrial connection.

-And as I get deeper and deeper into decoding, peeling away the layers of the potential linkages, it was fairly obvious that something about Cydonia resonated with Egypt.
+And as I get deeper and deeper into decoding, peeling away the layers of the potential linkages, it was fairly obvious that something about Sidonia resonated with Egypt overwhelmingly, right down to the math.

-Then, when George Haas called me, and laid this Olmec Mayan Central American layering of culture on me, and showed that they actually do multiple have statues, It's just a lot.
+Then when George Haas called me and laid this Olmec, Mayan, Central American layering of culture on me and showed that they actually do multiple have statues, it's just a lot.

 The only reason you can't see it, Art, is because you can't see it.